Yolinux.com Tutorial

 Identify all known signals: fuser -l

-Process Management GUI Tools:
+Process Monitoring and Management GUI Tools:

 • xosview: Oldie but goodie.